timdiels/chicken_turtle_project/docs/user_documentation.rst

 This ensures that for all of your (future) commits:

-- there is a requirements.txt with pinned versions for which all tests succeed in a virtual env
 - there are no errors in the documentation (i.e. sphinx-build encounters no errors or warnings)
-- there is a LICENSE.txt, a readme file, ...
+- there is a LICENSE.txt, a README file, ...
 - the version is up to date across the project

+Further, it is guaranteed that any release commit can be checked out and having run ct-mkvenv, all tests will succeed.
+This also holds for non-release commits with no editable requirements.
+(editable requirements cannot be pinned in requirements.txt, so when you later revisit such a commit, the editable requirement may have changed (e.g. an amended commit)).

 Managing dependencies